-Today’s blog is an excerpt from our March/April issue in 2018.
-So many people are ready to embark on the journey of Workamping and there are more now than ever going solo…our Director of Operations, Sharee Collier, interviewed several solo Workampers for this issue and here is one of them…
+Today’s blog is an excerpt from the March/April issue of Workamper News Magazine in 2018.
+So many people are ready to embark on the journey of Workamping and there are more now than ever going solo.
+Workamper News interviewed several solo Workampers for this issue and here is one of them…

 Meet Kristy Halliday

 She has been traveling now for 5 years in a Class C.

 What inspired you to live in an RV?
 I had wanted to do a US road trip for at least 10 years and finally committed to a 5 month journey.
 The desire to have a comfy bed, a stand up shower, and the ability to transport my Vespa scooter, led me to buying the C Class RV.
 Plus, it made more financial sense than renting.

 Just before starting my return-leg homeward from west back to the east coast, I took an RVing Women’s Maintenance Class.
 The single, widowed, divorced solo traveling ladies in that group inspired me so greatly that I gave myself a two year commitment to attempt full time living in the RV.
 So, I promptly headed to an Amazon CamperForce job in Nevada to network with other full timers and learn how they finance and manage their lives on the road.